Coronavirus evacuees tell of ‘hard’ quarantine as they are freed after 14 days

 But honeymooner Alan Steele, who is among those staying there with his wife, vented his frustrations with the facilities, complaining things were broken and that the food was cold.

-Posting on Facebook on Sunday morning, he wrote: “Supposedly 2nd fresh breakfasts turned up also cold. who the f–k organised this and as they had 80 odd 2 weeks b4 would have thought could manage such a simple task as 32 ppl.” (sic)
+Posting on Facebook on Sunday morning, he wrote: “Supposedly 2nd fresh breakfasts turned up also cold. who the f*** organised this and as they had 80 odd 2 weeks b4 would have thought could manage such a simple task as 32 ppl.”

 It is understood some British nationals who are part of the Diamond Princess crew opted to remain.